klmitchell2/ShareUserDefaults/README.md

 ## Future Enhancements
 - Ability to turn on/off the tweak in settings.
-- Ability to send UserDefaults with a `.json` extension.
+- Ability to send UserDefaults with a `.json` extension (as opposed to .plist).
-- Expand this past UserDefaults
-    - Display contents of bundle directory
 - Make this available to download on Cydia